David Connolly (politician): Politics

-In 1974, Connolly was selected as the Liberal candidate for the very safe seat of Division of Bradfield on the retirement of the former member, Harry Turner.
+In 1974 Connolly was selected as the Liberal candidate for the very safe seat of Bradfield on the retirement of the then member, Harry Turner.
 He was elected to the Australian House of Representatives, and held the seat until 1996, when he was defeated for preselection by future Liberal leader Brendan Nelson.
-In Government He was chairman of the Parliamentary Public Accounts Committee between 1975 and 1983 and awarded a fellowship (FCPA) by the Australian Society of Accountants.
+In government he was chairman of the Parliamentary Public Accounts Committee between 1975 and 1983 and awarded a fellowship (FCPA) by the Australian Society of Accountants.
 In Opposition he was a shadow minister continuously up to his retirement.
 His major policy work was in superannuation, foreign relations and social policy.
-It has been speculated that without his pre-selection defeat he would have become a minister.
+It has been speculated that without his pre-selection defeat he would have become a minister after the Coalition's massive win in 1996.